Queueing theory originated in 1909 with a paper written by a mathematician named Agner Krarup Erlang.

 - He accurately estimated the probability that a call would be blocked at different capacity utilization levels.

-- It can provide essential insights to product developers because there're similar problems of unpredictable work arrival time and unpredictable task durations.
+It can provide essential insights to product developers because there're similar problems of unpredictable work arrival times and task durations.

 - Queue: the waiting work.

 - Server: the resource performing the work, whose time to complete the work may be unpredictable.

 - Arrival Process: the pattern with which work arrives.
 It's usually unpredictable.